abhay-vaidya/reddit-client/README.md

 - Tap post to view self post text
 - Dark/Light mode toggle
 - Changing post sorting
+- Viewing comments (partial support limited to 25 comments)

 ## What's Missing

 A lot...

 - As mentioned before, any sort of interactions with Reddit itself
-- Viewing comments
-- Viewing gifs/videos
+- Viewing gifs/videos without having to visit site
+- Unit and other forms of testing
-- Testing
+- Better error handling
 - App icon and other assets
-- Error handling
 - Likely any other feature of your favourite Reddit client 😅